wiseman561/phos-ojala/architecture_diagram.md

 ```
 ┌──────────────────────┐                      ┌──────────────────────┐
 │                      │                      │                      │
-│   Existing System    │                      │   New Ojala System   │
+│   Existing System    │                      │   New Phos System   │
 │                      │                      │                      │
 └──────────┬───────────┘                      └──────────┬───────────┘
            │                                             │